datacarpentry/image-processing/episodes/04-drawing-bitwise.md

 while the lower-right coordinate is *(720, 740)*.
 These coordinates are shown in *(x, y)* order.

-Python code to create a mask to select only that area of the image would start with a now-familiar section of code to open and display the original image.
+A Python program to create a mask to select only that area of the image would start with a now-familiar section of code to open and display the original image.
 (Note that the display portion is used here for pedagogical purposes; it would probably not be used in production code.)

 ~~~
 '''